Jean-Jacques Ekindi: Political activities since 2003

 In an interview with The Post on 2 January 2007, Ekindi said that he planned to stand as a parliamentary and municipal candidate in Douala in the election held later that year.
 Also in that interview, he sharply criticized Biya's 2007 New Year address, arguing that it was inappropriate for Biya to criticize corruption and other problems when he, as President for the previous 24 years, was the person most responsible for the state of the nation.
 According to Ekindi, Biya's criticisms of the country's problems actually represented an admission of his own failure.
 Furthermore, in response to Biya's assertion that 2006 had been a good year, Ekindi said that this indicated that Biya was divorced from the stark reality experienced by the people.

 In the 22 July 2007 parliamentary election, Ekindi was elected to the National Assembly as an MP candidate in the Wouri Centre constituency of Littoral Province, where the MP received 22.43% of the vote and one of the three available seats.
 Ekindi was the only member of his party to win a seat in the 2007 election.
 During the campaign, he complained that the MP received only six seconds of airtime on television per day, giving it a total of one minute and 24 seconds for the whole campaign.
 According to Ekindi, this represented discrimination against small parties and was illegal.
 He also headed the MP list for the concurrent municipal election in Douala 1 and won a seat as a municipal councillor there.
 At the time of the election, the alliance between the MP and the SDF collapsed because, according to Ekindi, the SDF decided to run candidates in Wouri Centre and ignored the alliance.
 The MP instead formed an alliance with the Cameroon Democratic Union (CDU).

-During the re-election of Bureau of the National Assembly on 14 March 2008, Ekindi objected when Emilia Lifaka, the Vice-President of the CPDM Parliamentary Group, presented a "consensus" list of candidates for the Bureau.
+During the re-election of the Bureau of the National Assembly on 14 March 2008, Ekindi objected when Emilia Lifaka, the Vice-President of the CPDM Parliamentary Group, presented a "consensus" list of candidates for the Bureau.
 Ekindi said that he had not been consulted about the list and that it was therefore not based on a consensus.
 Cavaye Yeguie Djibril, the President of the National Assembly, ignored Ekindi's objection.